 The print on the wall is by Alexander Calder.

-Marie-Christine McNally test out the Ping-Pong table in the garage-cum-game room, while Gachot and Robert Stilin cheer them on.
+Shawn Henderson and Marie-Christine McNally test out the Ping-Pong table in the garage-cum-game room, while Gachot and Robert Stilin cheer them on.

 Analisse Taft and James Gersten opened their new Sag Harbor home to design-industry friends.